ASharpPen/Valheim.SpawnThat/Nexusmods/readme.txt

 - SunkenCrypt

 For those who got this far: An additional "feature" hint.
 The game does not care what prefab you give it, it does NOT need to be a mob.
 Do with this knowledge what you will.

-Changelog:
-- v0.7.0
-	- Added support for Creature Level and Loot Control (CLLC)
-	- Added CLLC creature effect options for world- and local spawners.
-	- Added CLLC world level condition to world spawners.
-- v0.6.0
-	- Added world spawner condition - RequiredNotGlobalKey
-	- Added support for supplemental world- and local spawner config files.
-	- Local spawner configs now work in multiplayer.
-- v0.5.1
-	- Added a (probably temporary) config to not run local spawner configs, due to issues with multiplayer.
-	- Fixed error message from local spawners.
-	- Removed a couple of pointless warnings.
-- v0.5.0
-	- Added new local spawner defaults to file dumps.
-	- Added condition for world spawners.
-World age in days.
-	- Added console command for getting current room in which player is standing.
-	- Added configuration for Dungeons, Camps and Villages.
-All are considered local spawners.
-	- Lots of bug fixes.
-Spawners should have an easier time having configuration "stick" now.
-- v0.4.0
-	- New condition for world spawners.
-Distance to center min/max.
-	- Simple config initialized with creatures on file creation by default.
-	- Various attempts at stabilizing and guarding code.
-- v0.3.0
-	- Server-to-client config sync added
-- v0.2.0
-	- Initial release